 Every year we solemnize “The descending day of Lord Buddha”, but we pursue only for the sake of holiday.
 Most of us don’t know the occasion neither make effort to learn it.
-Further, many non buddhist questioned us "the impossibilities of Buddha coming from heaven".
-But we failed to convinced them as we don't know.
+Further, many non Buddhist questioned us "the impossibilities of Buddha coming from heaven".
+But we failed to convince them as we don't know.
 So please try to understand the great occasion of Buddha coming from heaven.

 During his forty-first year Lord Buddha went up from Shravasti to the Tushita Heaven and passed the rainy season retreat teaching Abhidharma (Buddhist doctrine) to his mother, Queen Mayadevi, who had died seven days after Buddha's birth and been reborn as a male god in Tushita.
 The same happens to the mothers of all the buddhas, and they too later go to teach them, afterwards descending to Sankashya.

 Seven days before his decent the Buddha set aside his invisibility.
 Anuruddha (Anuruddha was one of the ten principal disciples and a cousin of Gautama Buddha) perceived him by his divine sight and urged Maudgalyayana (also called Moggallana or Mahamaudgalyayana was one of the principle disciples of the historical Buddha.
 In some traditions, Maudgalyayana

 was said to have magical powers.
 He is also remembered as a close lifelong friend to Sariputra.) to go and greet him.